 We leverage the latest and most advanced engineering technology in the design of our products.
 This level of technology is unmatched in the motocross industry.

-Unlike other aftermarket motocross companies, we are an engineering focused company.
+Unlike most other aftermarket motocross companies, we are an engineering focused company.
 Our goal is to provide the most advanced products available: light weight and high strength parts with ideal stiffness/flex characteristics.
 We leverage advanced engineering technology in the design of our products; to a level unmatched in the motocross industry.

 Our triple clamps are the flagship example of our engineering, so we'll focus on those here.
 More details about that down the page, but first we must address stock parts and how other aftermarket offerings stack up: